See Backup Tool.

 MySQL Service: Automated stopping and starting of the MySQL service is not important because backups can safely be done without stopping the MySQL service.
 You would never restore directly to the live database location, so the backup service is not involved with the actual final move of the restored data to the live location.
 All of the backup services are good at copying locked files.
 In the rare case that a locked file causes a failure, it should only affect that one file and should not be a major problem.
 When restoring a database using the data provided by your backup service, follow these general steps.

-These companies may provide more specialized solutions or managed backup services that require less technical involvement on the part of the user.
+The company below may provide more specialized solutions or managed backup services that require less technical involvement on the part of the user.

-Central Data Storage (recommended) Central Data Storage with Open Dental
+Central Data Storage (UnisonBDR) (recommended)

 Specific backup services are listed here to help customers make informed decisions.
 Most of the products below have quirks and there are learning curves with each one.
 Some have been reviewed.